-- · the number of trials and studies in a clinical program; - · the number of patients who participate in the trials; - the number of sites included in the trials; - · the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - · the costs of manufacturing our product candidates; and - the costs, requirements and timing of, and the ability to secure, regulatory approvals.
+- · the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - the number of sites included in the trials; - the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - the costs of manufacturing our product candidates; and - the costs, requirements and timing of, and the ability to secure, regulatory approvals.

 Grant Income.
-Grant income for the three months ended March 31, 2016 and 2015 was approximately \$0.3 million and \$0.7 million, respectively.
-The decrease in grant income of approximately \$0.4 million in the first quarter of 2016 as compared to the first quarter of 2015 is due to the timing of the DYNAMIC clinical trial.
-During the first quarter of 2015, the DYNAMIC clinical trial was actively enrolling patients, whereas, during the first quarter of 2016, the trial was in the follow-up period.
+Grant income for the three months ended June 30, 2016 and 2015 was approximately \$0.2 million and \$0.4 million, respectively.
+The decrease in grant income of approximately \$0.2 million in the second quarter of 2016 as compared to the second quarter of 2015 is due to the timing of activities associated with the DYNAMIC clinical trial.
+During the second quarter of 2015, the DYNAMIC clinical trial was actively enrolling patients, whereas, during the second quarter of 2016, the trial was in the later stages of follow-up.